Spatiotemporal Besov Priors for Bayesian Inverse Problems: Background on Besov priors for Inverse Problems

-The Bayesian approach to inverse problems \citep{dashti2017} has recently gained increasing popularity because it provides a natural framework for model calibration and uncertainty quantification (UQ) as well.
-In this section, we review some background about the set up of Bayesian inverse problems and the definition of BP as a flexible prior for modeling objects with spatial features.
+The Bayesian approach to inverse problems \citep{dashti2017} has gained increasing popularity because it provides a natural framework for model calibration and uncertainty quantification (UQ).
+In this section, we review some background about Bayesian inverse problems and BP as a flexible prior for modeling objects with spatial features.